muenzpraeger/eslint-plugin-inclusive-language/docs/rules/use-inclusive-words.md

 -   `mastercard`
 -   `MasterCard`
 -   `masterCard`
+-   `masterCardVerification`
 -   `"The card type is MasterCard"`

-But it will fail on the following due to it not being the full word.
+With setting `allowPartialMatches` to `false` it will fail on the following due to it not being the full word.

 -   `masterCardVerification`